solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebooks-setup/README.md

 # Azure Notebooks Setup

-At a high level, here are the setup steps you will need to perform to prepare your Azure Notebooks Environment (the detailed instructions follow):
+At a high level, here are the setup tasks you will need to perform to prepare your Azure Notebooks Environment (the detailed instructions follow):

 1. Setup an Azure Notebooks account.